bjmonk/NMstats/README.md

 The `data_range` function computes the range of a data set.

 ### `rel_hist`
-The `rel_hist` function computes a relative histogram of given data values.
+The `rel_hist` function constructs a relative frequency histogram of given data values.

 ### `Z_Interval`
 The `Z_Interval` function calculates the confidence interval for a population mean when the population standard deviation is known.